Nancy Gambescia, PhD

 Dr. Gambescia completed her clinical training at the Council for Relationships (formerly Marriage Council of Philadelphia) and her doctorate at the University of Pennsylvania.
 She has presented at professional conferences in the United States and abroad.
 Currently, she is the director of the post-graduate clinical program in Sex Therapy at Council for Relationships, Philadelphia, PA.

-Dr. Gambescia is an Approved Supervisor for the American Association of Marriage and Family Therapy and a member of the American Association of Sex Educators, Counselors, and Therapists.
+Dr. Gambescia is an Approved Supervisor for the American Association of Marriage and Family Therapy and a supervisor for the American Association of Sex Educators, Counselors, and Therapists.

-Dr. Gambescia has coauthored four books in addition to multiple journal articles and chapters in textbooks, which focus on relationship and sexual issues.
+Dr. Gambescia has coauthored six books in addition to multiple journal articles and chapters in textbooks, which focus on relationship and sexual issues.

 Pressman, P. & Gambescia, N. (2011).
 Hypoactive sexual desire disorder in women: An evolving understanding.
 The ob/gyn nurse- np/pa.
 3 (2), 21-23.